Does place matter? An examination of geographical inequalities in COVID-19 in England Newcastle University

-- Research into what the geographical and social inequalities are in COVID-19 cases and deaths in England, and which individual and place-based factors explain these inequalities.
+• Research investigated what the geographical and social inequalities are in COVID-19 cases and deaths in England, which individual and place-based factors explain these inequalities, and what impact the vaccination programme had on geographical inequalities.

-- Will use information on virus cases and deaths in each area to analyse the impact of factors such as living and working conditions, housing and employment.
+• Used information on virus cases and deaths and vaccination uptake in each area to analyse the impact of factors such as living and working conditions, housing and employment.

 Early in the COVID-19 pandemic, the perception was that ‘we are all in this together’ and that the virus ‘does not discriminate’.
-However, government data has since highlighted that deaths from COVID-19 are almost double in poorer communities and higher in places with larger black, Asian and minority ethnic populations.
+However, government information found that deaths from COVID-19 were almost double in the poorest communities and higher in places with larger black, Asian and minority ethnic populations.

-This has led to concerns that not everyone is experiencing COVID-19 in the same way.
-But we do not know enough about why or how this might change over time.
+This led to concerns that not everyone experienced COVID-19 in the same way.

-The project team will use information on virus cases and deaths in each area to understand how these are impacted by living and working conditions, housing, employment and access to services and leisure facilities, for example.
+The team used information on virus cases and deaths in areas of more and less disadvantage to understand how these are impacted by living and working conditions, housing, employment and access to services and leisure facilities.
+The team also examined vaccine uptake by local area.

 Contact

-For more information about this project, please contact Clare Bambra, Professor of Public Health, Newcastle University, or Fiona Matthews, Professor of Epidemiology, Newcastle University.
+For more information about this project, please contact Clare Bambra, Professor of Public Health, Newcastle University.

 More about the programme